top of page

 An esolang is not designed for commonplace software development purposes.
 They are intended as a proof of concept or as a joke.

-Here is a list of the five most difficult esoteric languages.
+Here is a list of the five hardest esoteric languages.
 I tried executing the ‘Hello World!’ program in each of these languages, and it was fun.

 It is said that the author of the Malbolge programming language never wrote any program using the language.
 The hello world code in Malbolge appeared almost two years after Olmstead invented the language.